cherrypick-agency/flutter_network_debugger/README.md

 ![Запись экрана 2025-10-02 в 13 06 06](https://github.com/user-attachments/assets/43044ece-e6b4-4702-80bc-0584e844c042)

-Simple universal proxy for debugging HTTP and WebSocket.
+Free tool for debugging HTTP and WebSocket which is MUCH BETTER than the built-in Flutter Netwrok Devtools.

 Suitable for local development and test environments.
 Has web interface (opens in browser), desktop and CLI.

 What it can do
 - Intercept and view HTTP and WebSocket traffic